electric-sql/pglite/docs/benchmarks.md

 # Benchmarks

-There are two sets of micro-benchmarks, one testing [round trip time](#round-trip-time-benchmarks) for both PGlite and wa-sqlite, and [another](#sqlite-benchmark-suite) based on the [SQLite speed test](https://sqlite.org/src/file?name=tool/speedtest.tcl&ci=trunk) which was ported for the [wa-sqlite benchmarks](https://rhashimoto.github.io/wa-sqlite/demo/benchmarks.html).
+There are two sets of micro-benchmarks: one testing [round trip time](#round-trip-time-benchmarks) for both PGlite and wa-sqlite, and [another](#sqlite-benchmark-suite) the other based on the [SQLite speed test](https://sqlite.org/src/file?name=tool/speedtest.tcl&ci=trunk) which was ported for the [wa-sqlite benchmarks](https://rhashimoto.github.io/wa-sqlite/demo/benchmarks.html).

-We also have a set of [native baseline](#native-baseline) results where we have compared native SQLite (via the Node better-sqlite3 package) to full Postgres.
+We also have a set of [native baseline](#native-baseline) results comparing native SQLite (via the Node better-sqlite3 package) to full Postgres.

-Comparing Postgres to SQlite is a little difficult as they are quite different databases, particularly when you then throw in the complexities of WASM.
-Therefore these benchmarks provide a view of performance only as a starting point to investigate the difference between the two and the improvements we can make going forward.
+Comparing Postgres to SQlite is challenging, as they are quite different databases, particularly when you take into account the complexities of WASM.
+Therefore, these benchmarks provide a view of performance only as a starting point to investigate the difference between the two, and the improvements we can make going forward.

-The other thing to consider when analysing the speed is the performance of various different VFS implementations providing persistance to both PGlite and wa-sqlite, the the performance of the underlying storage.
+Another consideration when analysing the speed, is the performance of the various different VFS implementations providing persistance to both PGlite and wa-sqlite.

-The key finding are:
+The key findings are:

-1. wa-sqlite is a little faster than PGlite when run purely in memory.
-This is be expected as it is a simpler database with fewer features, its designed to go fast.
-Having said that, PGlite is not slow, its well withing the range you would expect when [comparing native SQLite to Postgres](#native-baseline).
+1. wa-sqlite is faster than PGlite when run purely in memory.
+This is to be expected as it's a simpler database with fewer features; it's designed to go fast.
+Having said that, PGlite is not slow; it's well within the range you would expect when [comparing native SQLite to Postgres](#native-baseline).

 2. For single row CRUD inserts and updates, PGlite is faster then wa-sqlite.
-This is likely due to PGlite using the Posrgres WAL, whereas wa-sqlite is only using the SQLite rollback journal mode and not its WAL.
+This is likely due to PGlite using the Postgres WAL, whereas wa-sqlite is only using the SQLite rollback journal mode and not a WAL.

 3. An fsync or flush to the underlying storage can be quite slow, particularly in the browser with IndexedDB for PGlite, or OPFS for wa-sqlite.
-Both offer some level of "relaxed durability" that can be used to accelerate these queriers, and is likely suitable for many embedded use cases.
+Both offer some level of "relaxed durability" that can be used to accelerate these queries, and this mode is likely suitable for many embedded use cases.

-We are going to continue to use these micro-benchmarks to feed back into the development of PGlite, and update them and the findings as we move forward.
+We plan to continue to use these micro-benchmarks to feed back into the development of PGlite, and update them, and the findings, as we move forward.

-These results below were run on a M2 Macbook Air.
+These results below were run on an M2 Macbook Air.

 ## Round-trip-time benchmarks